College Savings Planning

 For more information on Notre Dame's Net Price, you can visit the Notre Dame Net Price Calculator.

 Understanding Financial Aid

 Financial aid policies vary by institution.
-Out of the approximately 6,900 accredited institutions of post-secondary education, less than 2% of these institutions share Notre Dame's policy of "Need-Blind admissions" and "Meeting the full demonstrated need."
+Notre Dame is one of less than 60 schools in the nation that is committed to meeting the full demonstrated need of our undergraduate students for all four years.
 When creating financial aid packages, many institutions include private loans in addition to government loans, or they may "gap" (when the total amount in the financial aid package is less than the student's financial need).
 For more information on Notre Dame's financial aid policies, you can visit the Office of Admissions site.

 The question of the impact of college savings accounts when calculating financial aid comes into play as it might impact the "expected family contribution" (EFC).
-EFC is comprised of two components, parent and student contribution.
-Each of those components can be further broken down into income and assets.
+EFC is comprised of two components: the parent contribution and the student contribution.
+Each of these components can be further broken down into income and assets.
 A college savings account would be considered an asset.
 When calculating financial aid, a flat 20% of a child's asset is included in the student contribution.
 However, parent assets are treated much differently.
 First, there are certain consideration allowanced to protect parent's assets such as:

 - Qualified retirement plans (e.g., IRA, 401(k), 403(b)

 - Value of small businesses owned and controlled by the family

 In addition, parent assets are assessed on a graduated system from 0% to a top rate of 5.64%.

 Let's demonstrate how EFC can be derived using Family A who has $100,000 in non-retirement assets ($5,000 of which are student assets):